 Step 5: Write Script #3 – Offer A Paid Trial

-Once I have received and read the replies of these contractors, I pick out the ones who have given the best responses; the ones who I believe are most capable.
+Once I have received and read the replies of these contractors, I pick out the ones who have given the best responses; the ones who I believe are most capable of.
 Out of the dozen that I have interviewed, I am able to narrow it down further to around 3 to 5 people.

 Here is the third script.